-The College campus occupies a commanding and attractive site upon an elevation adjoining the western limits of the city of Manhattan, with motorbus service into town and to railway stations.
-The grounds are tastefully laid out according to the designs of a landscape architect, and are extensively planted with a great variety of beautiful and interesting trees, arranged in picturesque groups, masses, and border plantings, varied by banks of shrubbery and interspersed with extensive lawns, gardens, and experimental fields.
-Broad, well-shaped, macadamized avenues lead to all parts of the grounds.
+The College campus occupies a commanding and attractive site upon an elevation adjoining the western limits of the city of Manhattan.
+The grounds are tastefully laid out according to the designs of a landscape architect, and are extensively planted with a great variety of beautiful and interesting trees, arranged in picturesque groups, masses, and border plantings, varied by banks of shrubbery and interspersed with extensive lawns, gradens, and experimental fields.
+Board, well-shaped, macadamized avenues lead to all parts of the grounds.
 Cement walks connect the buildings with one another and with the entrances.
 Including the campus of 155 acres, the College owns 1,428.7 acres of land at Manhattan valued at \$415,093.
 Outside the campus proper, all of the land is devoted to educational and experimental work in agriculture.
 Within the College grounds, much of the space not occupied by buildings and needed for drives and ornamental plantings is devoted to orchards, forest and fruit nurseries, vineyards, and gardens.

-The more important buildings of the College are harmoniously grouped and are constructed of a fine quality of limestone obtained from the College quarries.
+The more important buildings of the College are harmoniously grouped and are constructed of a fine quality of limestone obtained in part from the College quarries.
 These buildings are listed below, and have a total value of \$2,894,000.